OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Linux.md

 To fix it, check your desktop environment's tablet settings page and, if possible, make sure the virtual device is mapped to all screens.

+If it doesn't let you map the area to more than one screen, you will have to map the area to all screens in OpenTabletDriver:

+- `Right click` the area editor
+- Select `Set to display` -> `Virtual Display`
+- Save or apply your settings, and then try mapping your area to the desired monitor in your desktop environment's settings.

 ## Tablet is working but there is no pressure {#artist-mode}

 Pressure support is available by changing the output mode of OpenTabletDriver to Artist Mode: